-Seeking a Professional Helicopter Pilot Job in Washington DC
+Seeking Professional Helicopter Pilot Jobs in Washington DC

 Brand new helicopter pilots from Washington DC are very limited in the type of piloting jobs in Washington DC they qualify for because new pilots typically don't have enough flight experience.
 Most entry-level helicopter pilot jobs in Washington DC require a minimum of 1,200 flight hours.
 Brand new commercial pilots (those right out of pilot training school) typically have only 220 total flight hours.
 Two-hundred and twenty hours is not a lot of hours.

 Unfortunately, many times there is a 1,000 flight hour gap between completing commercial flight training and having the minimum requirements to land an industry "entry-level" pilot job in Washington DC.
 Somehow the new commercial helicopter graduate must earn 1,000 additional hours or they don't qualify for the best paying helicopter pilot jobs in Washington DC.

 Due to a lack of flight experience, the only pilot job a new commercial pilot can land is the CFI job (Certified Flight Instructors), training new student pilots in Washington DC.
 The truth is, most professional helicopter pilots start their piloting career as a Certified Flight Instructor (CFI).
 Their first entry-level helicopter pilot job is a CFI in Washington DC.

 In the early stages of a new helicopter pilot career, new pilots from Washington DC are very limited in what helicopter pilot jobs they qualify for.
 The main problem with hiring brand new commercial pilots is that they do not have enough flight hours.
 Typically, a brand new commercial helicopter pilot in Washington DC has earned 220 flight hours.